NLnetLabs/krill/doc/development/hsm/connectivity.md

 logic to decide which types of failure are transient and which are permanent, and the concept of what a "connection" is, are specific to each implementation.

-## Connection "status"
+## Probe status

-Both implementations share the concept of connection "status" and of a "connection" moving from one status to another.
+Both implementations share the concept of probe "status" and of a backend moving from one status to another.
+A backend must be successfully probed before it can be used.
 The code for this **is** factored out to the `StatefulProbe` type defined in the  `probe.rs` module.
 However, a key function defined in the module, `fn status(&self, probe: F)`, takes a callback for which the PKCS#11 and KMIP signers each have their own specific implementation.